jholleran/calvingcamerareviews/products/long-range-ip-calving-camera-system.md

 images:
    - title: IP Camera with Pan\Tilt & Zoom functionality.
-     name: ip-camera.jpg
+     name: foscam-ptz-ip-camera.jpg
    - title: Long range Directional Antennas.
      name: two-directional-antennas.jpg
    - title: Connect equipement with ethernet cables.
      name: 20-ethernet-cable.jpg
    - title: Router to connect system to PC or Laptop.
+     name: tp-link-router.jpg
+   - title: POE Injectors for powering the antennas
-     name: router.jpg
+     name: poe-injector.png
 ---

+This Calving Camera System is ideal if you want to monitor your animals remotely from the comfort of your own home.
+This system is compatible with any PC, Laptop, Tablet or Smartphone.
+The Camera has Pan/Tilt & Zoom (PTZ) functionality that gives you much greater viewing coverage of your Shed.

-This IP Calving Camera System is ideal when there is a long distance between the shed and the house.
-It combines a calving camera with two wireless directional antennas.
-The maximum range of this is system 5km.
+The system is ideal when there is a long distance between your House and your Shed.
+It makes a wireless connection to the Shed with two IP Directional Antennas.
+The maximum range of this is system 2km with a clear line of sight.

 <figure>
   <img src="{{site.baseurl}}/img/connecting-buildings-colored.png" alt="Connecting buildings with WI-FI" style="width: 100%;">